cashubtc/nuts/XX.md

 Bob should remember to close channels as the expiry time closes.
-He should also keep a record of channel_ids that he has closed, where the expiry time has not been reached, in order to ensure that Alice does not attempt to reuse a channel.
+He should also keep a record of channel_ids that he has closed, where the expiry time has not been reached, in order to ensure that Alice does not attempt to reuse a channel that was already closed.

 # Channel capacity